FAIRplus/the-fair-cookbook/content/recipes/maturity_matched.md

 :maturity_level: 0
 :maturity_indicator: 0
 :has_executable_code: nope
-:recipe_name: Changing culture with the Dataset Maturity Model (URL_TO_INSERT_TERM_5567 https://fairsharing.org/search?recordType=model_and_format)
+:recipe_name: Changing culture with the Dataset Maturity Model
 ````
 -->

 ## Abstract

-The present content introduces the FAIRplus "Dataset Maturity Model (URL_TO_INSERT_TERM_5568 https://fairsharing.org/search?recordType=model_and_format) ", shows how to use it in the context of a
+The present content introduces the FAIRplus "Dataset Maturity Model", shows how to use it in the context of a
-FAIRification process to decide how far to go on a FAIR (URL_TO_INSERT_RECORD-ABBREV_5569 https://fairsharing.org/FAIRsharing.WWI10U)  journey.
+FAIRification process to decide how far to go on a FAIR (URL_TO_INSERT_RECORD-ABBREV_2654 https://fairsharing.org/FAIRsharing.WWI10U)  journey.
-We also show how each FAIR (URL_TO_INSERT_RECORD-ABBREV_5571 https://fairsharing.org/FAIRsharing.WWI10U)  Cookbook recipes has been anchored to the model (URL_TO_INSERT_TERM_5570 https://fairsharing.org/search?recordType=model_and_format) .
+We also show how each FAIR (URL_TO_INSERT_RECORD-ABBREV_2655 https://fairsharing.org/FAIRsharing.WWI10U)  Cookbook recipes has been anchored to the model.
 Recipes can therefore be assembled to build a coherent path which should guarantee that datasets handled according
 to the recommendations can meet data management expectations in terms of FAIRness.
 Therefore, the FAIRplus DSM provides a handy tool for data managers to advise on changing the culture of data management